 A look at an electric circuit

-With what we’ve learnt so far, about particle physics, field theory and potential energy, we now know more than enough to make electricity flow.
+With what we’ve learned so far, about particle physics, field theory, and potential energy, we now know more than enough to make electricity flow.

 A short circuit: